-The inverter takes power from the battery and transforms it into a usable form.
-The inverter has USB ports and/or standard AC outlets so you can plug in your gadgets and phone chargers.
+The inverter takes power from the battery and transforms it into a usable form for USB gadgets and standard AC plugs.

 Anytime the solar panel is in the sun, its collecting energy.
 If the panel is in the sun, the wires will be live!
 Don’t freak, just be careful.

 Flip the panel face-down ass-up.
 There are +Pos and -Neg wires leading from the back of the panel.